-Michael J. Scott, MB, ChB,\†‡ and the APSF Hemodynamic Instability Writing Group
+Michael J. Scott, MB, ChB,†‡ and the APSF Hemodynamic Instability Writing Group

 In November of 2022, the Anesthesia Patient Safety Foundation held a Consensus Conference on Hemodynamic Instability with invited experts.
 The objective was to review the science and use expert consensus to produce best practice recommendations to address the issue of perioperative hemodynamic instability.
 After expert presentations, a modified Delphi process using discussions, voting, and feedback resulted in 17 recommendations regarding advancing the perioperative care of the patient at risk of, or with, hemodynamic instability.
-There were 17 high-level recommendations.
+There were 17 highlevel recommendations.
 These recommendations related to the following 7 domains: Current Knowledge (5 statements); Preventing Hemodynamic Instability-Related Harm During All Phases of Care (4 statements); Data-Driven Quality Improvement (3 statements); Informing Patients (2 statements); The Importance of Technology (1 statement); Launch a National Campaign (1 statement); and Advancing the Science (1 statement).
 A summary of the recommendations is presented in Table 1.
 (Anesth Analg 2023;XXX:00-00)

-ecent data document an unacceptable rate of preventable harm in health care.
-In 2022 the US Department of Health and Human Services Office of Inspector General released a report stating that "Twenty-five percent of Medicare patients experienced patient harm during their hospital stays in October 2018."
+Recent data document an unacceptable rate of preventable harm in health care.
+In 2022 the US Department of Health and Human Services Office of Inspector General released a report stating that "Twenty-five percent of Medicare patients experienced patient harm during their hospital stays in October 2018."1 downstream adverse events, and should be considered a core competency of perioperative care.
+Hemodynamic instability can lead to hypoperfusion and is associated with patient harm.
+However, there are no specific recommendations to guide the clinician in identifying risk, using essential monitoring, understanding thresholds for specific patients, and effective and timely interventions for improvement.

-The Joint Commission provision of care standard PC.02.01.19 requires that hospitals recognize and respond to changes in a patient's condition in a timely manner.
-Inpatient monitoring that advances early recognition of clinical deterioration remains critical to effective intervention and prevention of
+The Joint Commission provision of care standard PC.02.01.19 requires that hospitals recognize and respond to changes in a patient's condition in a timely manner.2 Inpatient monitoring that advances early recognition of clinical deterioration remains critical to effective intervention and prevention of